 Dinner with a view

 If you have more time, take a few day trips.

 Day trips idea: Mactan and Shangri La

 Mactan is about an hour away by car from Cebu city.
-Since Mactan is a coral island, it offers some of the best diving, snorkeling, and island hopping options in the Philippines.
+Since Mactan is a coral island, it offers some of the best diving, snorkelling, and island hopping options in the Philippines.
 Take a marine tour in a glass bottom boat or go diving with SK divers.

 Shangri La‘s Mactan Resort & Spa is a 5-star resort owned by Shangri-La Hotels located on the island of Mactan, Cebu.
 The resort has its own private man-made beach cove and its own marine sanctuary covering 6 hectares that holds over 100 species of fish and corals.
 I spent half a day at Shangri La, sipping on the local beer and tasting their chef special, beef shank soup.